Why images aren't loading in your Matomo heatmap (and how to fix it)

 }

 Then rewrite <img src="https://cdn.example.com/x.jpg"> to <img src="/cdn-proxy/x.jpg"> in your templates.
-Heavier than tweaking a CORS header, but it's bulletproof, and it incidentally gives you a layer of caching control.
+It's heavier than tweaking a CORS header, but it removes the cross-origin dependency entirely as long as your proxy can legally and reliably fetch the asset, and it gives you a layer of caching control for free.

 Open CORS on the bucket or distribution